AndrewWPhillips/rangeset/README.md

 ranges in the set.
 In the worst case, where n/r == 1 (ie each element is in its own range) then the time complexity is O(log n).

-Hence time complexity is worse than that for a set implemented using a map (hash table) which has time complexity O(1).
+Hence, time complexity is worse than that for a set implemented using a map (hash table) which has time complexity O(1).
 That said, for sets with a small number of ranges the times become similar - ie, as n/r goes to infinity the time complexity goes towards O(1).
 In fact, benchmarks show that lookups are faster for rangesets (with small number of ranges) than for sets based on maps.